wikimedia/phoenix/docs/artifact.md

 ### Demo: Fetch sections by topic
 (TODO: This demo isn’t implemented yet, because our topic fetching isn’t implemented.)

+You can request sections that are associated with a specific topic (Wikidata item).

 This example shows the connection between parts (article sections) and semantic topics (wikidata items) produced by Rosette.
 The demo collects Rosette topics that are associated with sections and provides them in a drop-down list.
 Choosing a topic results in producing a GraphQL query that requests the sections that are associated with that topic, and presents them to the user.
 Each section then showcases the most salient topics of itself, allowing the user to explore content by wikidata topics.

 #### GraphQL query